 A healthcare app called 'Health Myself' was developed for people with disabilities in Canada, using user-centered design principles.
 The app allows people to access their medical records, book appointments, and communicate with their healthcare providers in a way that is accessible and user-friendly for people with disabilities.
 The result: better access to healthcare services and information, increased empowerment and autonomy.

-User centred design has an important role to play in mitigating health inequalities and has real impact, but it is by no means a silver bullet.
+Co-design and human centred design has an important role to play in mitigating health inequalities and has real impact, but it is by no means a silver bullet.

 It needs to be a component of a broader strategy including policies that address social determinants of health, such as poverty, education, and housing, as well as efforts to address discrimination and promote social inclusion.
 Crucially, the funding needs to be in place.